Camarones a la Diabla (Mexican Deviled Shrimp)

 Frequently Asked Questions

-Shrimp is best when it is freshly cooked, especially since it has a tendency to get overcooked and chewy upon reheating.
-That said, you can feel free to make the diabla sauce in advance โ it’ll keep for up to 5 days in the fridge or up to 6 months in the freezer.
+Shrimp is best when freshly cooked, but you can make the diabla sauce in advance.
+Itโll keep for up to 5 days in the fridge or 6 months in the freezer.

 More Mexican Shrimp Recipes